 No. We are committed to protecting your information and do not share it with any other organization.

 Go to our Donate Page and simply fill in your information.
 Please ensure the credit card type is selected.
 You may also select from the drop-down menu any special purpose you wish for the donation and add a note in the Special Notes box also.

 If you wish to donate to a specific Hope Force staff person, please select “Hope Force Staff Member” from the drop-down menu, and include the staff person’s name in the Special Notes section.

-HFI Reservist training is held throughout the year in various locations across the United States, Mexico and Canada.
-Once training dates and venues are confirmed, we post the information on the training page of our website.
-HFI is developing an online version of our training, and we anticipate availability by summer 2022.
-Please keep checking the website for the latest information.
+HFI in-person Reservist training is held throughout the year in various locations across the United States, Mexico and Canada.
+Once training dates and venues are confirmed, we post the information on the in-person training page of our website.
+HFI has also developed an online version of our training that can be taken at your own pace.
+You can check it out here.